4.1. Using the Network object: Accessing data¶

 Extracting Stops, Routes, Services of interest¶

 There are times when we need to extract Service, Route or Stop IDs depending on some logic.
-Building conditions works exactly the same as for links and nodes of genet.Network
+Building conditions works exactly the same as for links and nodes of genet.Network which was presented exhaustively above.
+Here we present some examples.
+There are separate methods for Service, Route or Stop objects that return the IDs of these objects if they satisfy the conditions given by the user.
+Note, attribute_summary methods presented above help in building these conditions.

 In general¶